qidi-community/Plus4-Wiki/content/Kuo Steps for Reliable Z-Offset/README.md

 # 4. Induction Probing Distance and Speed
 My testing at multiple bed temperatures, probing speeds, and distances demonstrates that the firmware 1.6.0 speed and distance are not optimal.
 Probing distances of 6.5 mm or greater yields fewer pre-triggered sensor errors than the stock 5 mm.
-Probing speed is less critical, and can probe faster than the stock 5 mm/sec.
+Probing speed is less critical, and can actually probe faster than the stock 5 mm/sec.

 My settings for [smart_effector] and [bed_mesh] are below.
 Comments are at my changes.